HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 <img src="images/switchTurn1.png" width="50%" >

-At this stage, I was feeling like I was making progress, I had a grid and on click of each box, an X ad O would appear alternatively.
+At this stage, I was feeling like I was making progress, I had a grid and on click of each box, an X and O would appear alternatively.
 Now it was time to apply some logic to the game, I wrote this out in pseudocode first to help me breakdown my approach:

 <img src="images/pseudo.png" width="100%" >

-To determine the state of play I need to create functions that check the win.
+To determine the state of play I needed to create functions that check the win.
 I had three functions in all:

 1. fetchBoards (), this took the value X & O from the board and placed them in an array at the given index.